Explore the divine feminine with Cartier at the Hong Kong Palace Museum

 Head to the Hong Kong Palace Museum this weekend in the West Kowloon District to have your eyeballs titillated by literally hundreds of carats of diamonds and precious stones.
 The sparkling affair is brought to you by Cartier, who have compiled approximately three hundred Cartier pieces from the archives and private collections in a sprawling exhibition titled Cartier and Women.

-Women’s relationship with jewellery has a narrative that evolves through the decades: jewellery tells the story of feminine autonomy, freedom and influence.
+The relationship between women and their jewellery has evolved through the decades, going from markers of marital status or familial wealth to eventually telling the story of feminine autonomy, freedom and influence.
 Cartier and Women traces jewellery from the 19th century to present-day via famed (or infamous) pieces and cornerstone motifs, told through the lens of female icons and collectors.

 Track Cartier through the decades by their iconic pieces and silhouettes at the timeline below.